objectkuan/FastsocketPortingWorkspace/NEWREADME.md

 	[root@localhost kernel]# make modules_install
 	[root@localhost kernel]# make install

-Reboot and enter the new kernel:
+Then you can reboot and enter the new kernel:

 	[root@localhost kernel]# reboot

 ### USER-LEVEL LIBRARY ###

-The fastsocket user library enables applicaiton to run with the function of fastsocket.

 To compile the library, enter the library directory, and make:

 	[root@localhost fastsocket]# cd library
 	[root@localhost library]# make

-After that, a file named libsocket.so is created.
+After that, a file named libsocket.so is created in the same directory.

 ## SYSTEM CONFIGURATION ##

-Boot into the kernel with fastsocket and probe the fastsocket module into the
+After booting into the kernel with fastsocket, you can probe the fastsocket module into the kernel:
-kernel:

 	[root@localhost ~]# modprobe fastsocket

-The above command goes with three options - enable_listen_spawn, enable_fast_epool, enable_receive_flow_deliver, which are the recommended options.

 To check if the module is loaded successfully, run